muhlemmer/pagination/README.md

 1. Import the library
 2. Create the `pagination.Args` object after you collect the necessary data from queries etc.
 3. Call `pagination.New(Args)` which will do a sanity check on the supplied data and return a pointer to a new pagination object.
-4. Pass the pointer to your template and call the methods from there.
+4. Pass the pointer to your template and call the output methods from there.

 ## Running the tests